-Appropriateness Free-water surface constructed wetlands can achieve a high removal of suspended solids and moderate removal of pathogens, nutrients and other pollutants, such as heavy metals.
+Appropriateness Free-water surface constructed wetlands can achieve a high removal of suspended solids and moderate removal of pathogens, nutrients and + No electr other pollutants, such as heavy metals.
 This technology is able to tolerate variable water levels and nutrient loads.
 Plants limit the dissolved oxygen in the water from their shade and their buffering of the wind; therefore, this type of wetland is only appropriate for low-strength wastewater.
+This also makes it appropriate only when the state of the state the state of this type of wetland is only appropriate for low-strength wastewater.
 This also makes it appropriate only when it follows some type of primary treatment to lower the BOD.
 Because of the potential for human exposure to pathogens, this technology is rarely used as secondary treatment.
 Typically, it is used for polishing effluent that has been through secondary treatment, or for stormwater retention and treatment.